andrewsolis/cs401/docs/unit05/flask_docker.rst

            container_name: flask-helloworld-app
            ports:
                - "5000:5000"
-   ...

 .. note::

    Be sure to update the highlighted line above with your username.

-The ``version`` key must be included and simply denotes that we are using version 3 of Docker compose.

 The ``services`` section defines the configuration of individual container instances that we want to orchestrate.
 In our case, we define just one container